hesingh/ALS-info/README.md

 drug is developed.
 Others forms are infusion using the arm or oral medications.
-Other forms a less likely because the ALS drug molecule changes is structure if infused via the arm and the drug bcecomes useless.
+Other forms a less likely because the ALS drug molecule changes its structure if infused via the arm and the drug bcecomes useless.